Requirements of both parties

 It is important to refer to the plan of subdivision to determine responsibility for maintenance.
 The location of boundaries is set out on the plan.
 Note that in all plans of strata subdivision the boundary between a lot and common property, or a lot and another lot, is the median of the wall unless the plan indicates otherwise (reg 31 SRR Regulations).
 In later plans of subdivision, the boundary between common area and an individual lot is often the building line.

-The OC Act (ss 52, 53) enables significant alteration to common property by way of capital works.
+The OC Act (ss 52, 53) enables the owners corporation to make significant alterations to common property by way of capital works.
 A special resolution of the owners corporation is required where:

 a the total cost of the works is estimated to be more than twice the total amount of the current annual fees; or